ppy/osu-wiki/wiki/Modding/en.md

 **Modding** is the process of examining another's [beatmap](/wiki/Beatmaps) and making suggestions.
 These suggestions can be either to fix errors or to simply improve the map.
 The person modding the map is called a "modder", and the person who made the map is referred to as the "mapper".
 Modding can be useful in three main ways:

-1. If your mod post is useful to the mapper, then they will give you [kudosu](/wiki/kudosu).
-Kudosu can be used to boost your map's star priority up.
+1. If a modder's post is useful to the mapper, then the mapper may give the modder a [kudosu](/wiki/kudosu).
+Kudosu can be used to boost a map's star priority up.
-2. "Mod4mods", or when you make a deal to mod somebody else's map if they mod yours, is a great way to get your map modded.
+2. "Mod4mods", or when a modder make a deal to mod a map if the receiver mods the modder's map, is a great way to get the map modded.
 3. A good mod post reduces the amount of time the approval teams spend pointing out basic mistakes.
-This in turn makes the approval teams less stressed, and that makes them more likely to mod your map.
+This in turn makes the approval teams less stressed and more likely to mod the map.
 Happy [BNs](/wiki/People/Beatmap_Nomination_Group) are typically in a better mood than a BN who just spent 10 minutes crying because of a map that clearly needed a lot more modding.

-If you are learning how to map or already know how to map, modding can be a great way to improve mapping skills.
+If you are learning how to map or already know how to map, modding can improve mapping skills.

 ## Basics